kleveland/MoneyBadgerComp523/README.md

 7. Configer DB settings on serv.js file.
 There is a config variable that needs to be set accordingly with values of the DB you just created.

 8. You will be automatically logged in to an admin account.
-Please use the accounts in the users table in the DB to choose the account you want to use.
-To change to a particular account, keep a note of the PID.
-On the application, in the models folder open up dbuser.js using a text editor of your choice.
-Scroll to the bottom where the login function exists.
-Change the “req.headers.pid” variable to the value of the PID of the account you want to login to.
+Please use the users in the users table from the DB to choose the account you want to use.
+To change to a particular account, keep a note of the PID of the user.
+Then in the application, in the models folder, open up dbuser.js using a text editor of your choice.
+Scroll to the bottom to the login function.
+Change the “req.headers.pid” variable to the value of the PID of the user you want to login to.

 9. Then run “node serv.js”.
 This will start the app.